 Financial assets and financial liabilities, including derivatives, are recognized in the statement of financial position when the Credit Union becomes a party to the contractual provisions of a financial instrument or non-financial derivative contract.
 The Credit Union recognizes financial instruments at the trade date.
 All financial instruments are initially measured at fair value.
 Subsequent measurement is dependent upon the financial instrument's classification.
-Transaction costs relating to financial instruments are capitalized on initial recognition.
+Transaction costs relating to financial instruments designated as fair value through profit or loss are expensed as incurred.
+Transaction costs for other financial instruments are capitalized on initial recognition.